 For large-scale and periodic data integration, the preferred method is using a data pipeline.
 One way to approach this is by creating a data pipeline on your own with the help of Azure data factory or Synapse Analytics.
 Or, use a fully automated data pipeline solution like Hevo Data.

-Want to take Hevo Data for a ride?
-Sign Up for a 14-day free trial and experience the feature-rich Hevo suite first hand.
+Want to take Hevo for a ride?
+Try Hevo’s 14-day free trial and experience the feature-rich Hevo suite firsthand.
 Check out the pricing details to understand which plan fulfills all your business needs.

 Content Marketing Specialist, Hevo Data